MonsieurETM/HP2000/README.md

 the computer was under attack almost every day by a very small minority.
 You never knew if a system crash was a bug, or if some student found a way to blow-up the system.
 The SYSOPS were heavy coffee drinkers.
 Today, I would not recommend you put this online, and have your router redirect Telnet users.
 Nope...
 No siree Bob!

+At my high school the county had the contributed programs in the LIB (library), and each school would have a GROUP, which the teachers could make execute-only and not source code readable, and then the normal student files were in the CAT (catalog).
+Student Aid's would get a separate account to store their work away from the class.